Eifel42/eifel42/README.md

 ### 🌱 Fields

 - Actually, I'm working in many fields.
-Software Architecture is for additional qualification.
+Software Architecture is, for me, an additional qualification.
 In my opinion, if a software architect loses the feeling for programming, databases, and DevOps topics couldn't plan software systems in the long run.
 Modern software systems could not design from the Ivory Tower.

--
+- My main topics are the planning of software systems, blockchain, and machine learning.
+Database and Cloud systems are also essential skills to plan and run modern software architectures.

 ### 👨‍🎓 Education